hisschemoller/nwjs-tutorial/README.md

 },
 ```

-Once started, NW looks for the `"main"` field in `package.json` to find the app's entry point, and then looks for the manifest file in the same directory as the entry point.
+Once started, NW looks for the `"main"` field in `package.json` to find the app's entry point, and looks for the manifest file in the same directory as the entry point.
 It then has all the data it needs to run the app.

 Try running NW with and without the `--disable-raf-throttling` command line option and notice that with the option the metronome keeps running when the app is hidden.